cachiama/spring-boot-web-socket/README.md

  - Click connect to connect the web sockets
  - Note the incoming messages
  - Set the name and click `Send`
  - Note the incoming messages.
-Now they are personalised send exclusively to you.
+Now they are personalised sent exclusively to you.